shawntmeyer/AzureVirtualDesktop/docs/quickStart.md

 ### Authentication to Azure

-1. Connect to the correct Azure Environment where `<Environment>` equals "AzureCloud", "AzureUSGovernment", "USNat", or "USSec".
+1. Connect to the correct Azure Environment where `<Environment>` equals "AzureCloud", "AzureUSGovernment", or the Air-Gapped equivalents.

    ``` powershell
    Connect-AzAccount -Environment <Environment>